The Key with "that special" European Flair

 It is not entirely correct to put the St. Amand's Circle on Lido Key because it sits on it own key - the St. Armand's Key.
 But because nobody can determine where one island ends and the other one begins, therefore, everybody is referring to this beautiful piece of land as "Lido Key."
 That's good enough.

 Once the traveler hits the roundabout, he has four choices to make.
 When he takes the first exit, he can continue further to Longboat Key.
-The second exit will get him to Lido Beach; the third exit will at first bring him to a huge parking lot.
-From there he can continue to the south tip of the island where the Mangrove tunnels are.
+The second exit will get him to Lido Beach; the third exit will get him to the south tip of the island where the Mangrove tunnels are.
+There he can rent a kayak or canoe and explore Lido Key's nature.
+Whether guided or non guided, this is fun

 Shops and International Restaurants